VictoriaHoll/Data-Science-Learning/Guided Project 01: Profitable App Profiles for Apple and Google/README.md

-# Project with Google
+# Profitable App Profiles README

-Check "Profitable App Profiles for the App Store and Google Play Markets.ipynb"
+First look at check "Profitable App Profiles for the App Store and Google Play Markets.ipynb" For more information on the datasets used, please refer to 'AppleStore.csv' and 'googleplaystore.csv'